BackExplainer: What employers need to know about the placements forms

 In a nutshell

-The Employer initial form asks the employer details about the placement.
-It includes asking questions recommended by the Health & Safety Executive, and by the Keeping Children Safe in Education Statutory Guidance.
+The Employer initial form asks the employer basic details about the placement and their job role.
+It also asks questions recommended by the Health & Safety Executive, and by the Keeping Children Safe in Education Statutory Guidance, to do with employer's Employers' liability insurance, Risk Assessment, and Health & Safety policy.

 Employers' liability insurance